1. Why is the yield higher? and

 As with past screens, the data presented above is in its raw form.
 Some of the the companies would be disqualified for poor dividend fundamentals.
 However some of the others may be worth additional due diligence.

-My database, D4L-Data, is an Open Office spreadsheet containing more than 20 columns of information on the 240+ companies that I track.
+My database, D4L-Data, is an Open Office spreadsheet containing more than 20 columns of information on approximately 250+ companies that I track.
 The data is sortable and has built-in buttons and macros to make it easy to use.
 Companies included in the list are those that have had a history of dividend growth.
 The D4L-Data spreadsheet is a part of D4L-Premium Services and is updated each Saturday for subscribers.

 This article was written by Dividends4Life.
 If you enjoyed this article, please subscribe to my feed [RSS] or have future articles emailed to you [Email].